 The timing of cash inflows for contract assets is dependent on the status of processes underway to gain acceptance from customers as to the enforceability of recognised modifications resulting from contractual claims and variations.
 The Group pursues various options with customers to accelerate the inflow of cash including, but not limited to, negotiations, security of payment adjudications and arbitration involving the support of legal counsel and external consultants.
 Accordingly, there remains a risk that settlement of contract assets takes longer than 12 months.

-The period in which revenue has been earned and for which cash is yet to be received included in contract assets at 30 June 2021 is as follows:
+Contract assets, for which revenue was earned longer than 12 months ago and for which cash is yet to be received, is \$43.3m (2021: \$47.7m)